-Academic tests in college maybe different from those you took in other school settings.
+Academic tests in college may be different from those you took in other school settings.
 College professors expect to see much more of you in an exam: your thoughts, your interpretations, your thinking process, your conclusions.
-This is why you need to modify your study habits and your strategies for taking test in college.
+This is why you need to modify your study habits and your strategies for taking tests in college.